 Stop and Go begins with a decent amount of enthusiasm and likability as it goes through the motions of being cut off from the very things that we get up for in the morning.
-In a slight twist, they receive a letter informing them that the nursing home their nanna lives in has been struck by Covid.
+In a slight twist, they receive a letter informing them that COVID has struck the nursing home their nanna lives in.
 They are informed that the best advice would be for the family to retrieve her and take her home as the facility is severely understaffed.

 Poking Fun at the Pandemic